AFRICAN AMERICAN STUDIES

 - Social and behavioral sciences (any AFAM SBS course except history)

 - The arts (art, art history, dance, film, creative writing, music, theater)

 The three elective courses must be 200-level or higher.
 These courses should be cross-listed with African American studies, although in special circumstances students can petition to use a course that is not formally cross-listed with AFAM as one of their electives.

 Field of concentration (4 courses).
-Each major must take four courses for his or her concentration.
-Concentrations may be conceived either disciplinarily,with the four courses coming from a single department, or thematically, with courses selected from different disciplines but designed around a specific topic.
+Each major must take four courses that represent an area of concentration.
+Concentrations may be conceived either disciplinarily (with the four courses coming from a single department) or thematically (with courses selected from different disciplines but designed around a specific topic).
 Concentration courses do not necessarily have to be cross-listed with AFAM.
 One 100-level course can count in the concentration.
 None of the four courses taken in the field of concentration can count toward the AFAM core courses or the AFAM elective courses.
-Students should design their concentrations in consultation with their advisor.
+We strongly recommend that students design their concentrations in consultation with their major advisor.

 In an increasingly interdependent world, understanding of other societies is an essential aspect of one's education.
 Through the opportunity to study in another country and culture, Wesleyan offers its students access to a wealth of knowledge and experience that can enrich the personal, academic, and professional lives of participants.
 African American studies majors have completed semester-abroad and study-abroad programs in cities such as Paris, Johannesburg, Mexico City, and London.
 For more information please view the Office of Study Abroad website at www.wesleyan.edu/CGS/OSA .